Welcome to our Reading page

 Reading at St Stephen's

-Our Reading curriculum is shaped to provide children with the skills to read fluently, confidently and with good understanding as well as facilitate a love for reading.
+Our Reading curriculum is shaped to provide children with the skills to read fluently, confidently and with good understanding.
 It develops children’s understanding of vocabulary and the techniques authors use to show meaning, build atmosphere and communicate with clarity.
+We are also passionate about instilling a love of reading in our children!

-Through reading and well-chosen literature, children have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
+Through reading well-chosen literature, children have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
+We are always looking for ways we can ensure our libraries represent the wonderful diversity we have in our school community.

 In practising a shared reading experience, children are given the best opportunity to deepen their understanding of a text and develop their reading skills.
 Not only does this give them greater sense of collective security in their exposure to challenging texts, but they also have more frequent chance to engage in meaningful discussions as part of a group.